 The unique space was originally a jazz bar called “The Gold Star Sardine Bar,” hosting musical greats like Tony Bennett, Liza Minelli, and Bobby Short.
 We’re keeping the exterior signage intact and using a portion of the original name to pay homage to the fun piece of Chicago history.

 About The Sardine Bar

 The Sardine bar, located near Northwestern’s downtown Chicago campus, is a physical space and community for Northwestern students working on entrepreneurial projects to meet, co-work, and learn.
 It serves as an extension of The Garage (located on the Evanston campus).
-The space is outfitted with individual workspaces, collaborative co-working spaces, a conference room, sound proof privacy booths, white board walls, and a conference room.
+The space is outfitted with individual workspaces, collaborative co-working spaces, a conference room, sound proof privacy booths, and white board walls.

 Access to The Sardine Bar

 The Sardine Bar is for Northwestern students on the downtown Chicago campus working on an entrepreneurial project and Northwestern alumni with a demonstrated interest in entrepreneurship and innovation.
 In order to gain access to The Sardine Bar, you must be designated as a Student Founder or an Ambassador.

 Student Founders are current Northwestern students working on their own ventures, ranging from for profit to medical innovations.
 Ambassadors are students, faculty, and staff interested in becoming a part of the entrepreneurship community in Chicago and helping us grow The Sardine Bar.
 Both Student Founders and Ambassadors are granted access on an invitation basis via a strictly vetted application.
 Access is reviewed annually.